FDI versus R\&amp;D in an endogenous growth model: Abstract

 \section{Abstract}

-We investigate the role of foreign direct investment (FDI) in the transitional dynamics of host countries by using an optimal growth model.
-FDI may be beneficial for the host country because local people can work for multinational firms to get a favorable salary.
-However, if the host country only focuses on FDI, it may face a middle-income trap.
-We show that if the host country invests in research and development, its economy may have sustained growth.
-Moreover, in this case, FDI helps the host country only at the first stages of its development process. \\ { {\quad\textbf{Keywords:}} Optimal growth, FDI, R\&D, fixed cost.}\\ \textbf{JEL Classifications}: D15, F23, F4, O3, O4.
+We investigate the role of foreign direct investment (FDI) and research and development (R\&D) in the transitional dynamics of host countries using an optimal growth model.
+FDI may benefit the host country's GNP by enabling multinational enterprises to hire local workers.
+However, if the host country focuses solely on FDI, it may fall into a middle-income trap.
+Most importantly, we show that if the host country invests in R\&D, its economy can reach sustained growth.
+In this case, FDI benefits the host country, but only in the early stages of its development process. \\ { {\quad\textbf{Keywords:}} Optimal growth, FDI, R\&D, fixed cost, endogenous growth.}\\ \textbf{JEL Classifications}: D15, F23, F4, O3, O4.